1. Goals

 type and preinstall package list.

-Currently understood values are: rpm
+Currently understood values are: rpm, deb, and arch.

-3.2.3.
+4.2.3.
 BuildEngine: ENGINE

 Use an alternative build engine.
-Examples are mock
+Examples are mock (for Fedora and

-Red Hat) and debootstrap
+Red Hat) and debootstrap (for Debian), debbuild (to build debian

-packages with spec files), podman
+packages with spec files), podman (container builds).

-Here is an example config for debbuild
+Here is an example config for debbuild:

 Type: spec